manoj8928/nodejs-app/README.md

-# Node.js App with DynamoDB Integration
+# DynamoDB-Backed Node.js App on AWS Fargate
 This repository contains a Node.js application that interacts with AWS DynamoDB.
 Here are the steps to set up the project locally using Docker and Docker Compose.

 # Prerequisites